All Episodes

 We were coming in on a flight from Des Moines, Iowa to Phoenix.

-A commuter type, I mean passenger type flight?
+A commuter type, I mean, passenger-type flight?

-Yeah, I fly a Canadair regional jet.
+I fly a Canadair Regional jet.

-It's a 50-pastor jet.
+It's a 50-passenger jet.

 Okay.